x-Zhora-x/ants_random_walks/README.md

    - The ants are drawn with distinct body parts and even change color when carrying food back to the nest.
    - Food sources have scent circles around them, showing how ants detect and move toward food.

-4. **Guided Tutorial**:
-   - New to the simulation?
-No problem!
-A friendly tutorial will walk you through everything you need to know when you start up

 ---
 Lol ants 🐜